pchagas72/goPass/README.md

 ### GoPass
-I wanted to do some stuff using golang.
+I wanted to do some stuff using go.